Weak porosity on metric measure spaces: Preliminary concepts and systems of dyadic sets

 The following result gives a quantitative (with power-type rate) estimate for the measure of the $\varepsilon$-boundary of our dyadic cubes, and it is crucial for our purposes.
-This property was proved by Christ \cite[Theorem 11]{C90} only for the corresponding open cubes.
-Also Hyt\"onen and Kairema \cite{HK12} stated and proved a probabilistic version for the cubes of Proposition \ref{theoremexistencedyadicgrids}.
-Because the cubes we are using in this paper are those from \cite{HK12}, which are larger than the ones from \cite{C90}, the desired estimates do not immediately follow from \cite[Theorem 11]{C90}, and so we provide the proof for all the cubes of the systems.
+This property was proved by Christ \cite[Theorem 11]{C90} for the corresponding open cubes.
+Also, Hyt\"onen and Kairema \cite{HK12} stated and proved a probabilistic version for the cubes of Proposition \ref{theoremexistencedyadicgrids}.
+Because the cubes we are using in this paper are those from \cite{HK12}, which are larger than the ones from \cite{C90}, the desired estimates do not immediately follow from \cite[Theorem 11]{C90}, and so, for the sake of completeness, we provide the proof for all the cubes of the systems.

 \begin{proposition} For the cubes of the collection $\mathcal{D},$ the following property holds.
 There exist constants $C, \eta>0$ depending only on $\theta$ and $C_\mu$ so that

 \end{proposition}